ye-olde-jack/NFG/Secrets/d Levi Notes.md

-Age by start of campaign in November 15th, 1914:
+Age by start of campaign in November 15th, 1914: 50s-60s
+Birthday: December 16th.

 # Motivation and Beliefs
 #### Core Motivations
+-
 #### Fear

 #### Risk